-From 2010 until 2017, Ms. Littlefield served as Chair, President, and CEO of the Overseas Private Investment Corporation (OPIC), the U.S. government’s Development Finance Institution.
-In this role, an Under Secretary-level position, she managed OPIC’s $24 billion portfolio of financing and insurance to support private investment in over 100 developing countries.
-Under Ms. Littlefield’s leadership, OPIC’s commitments to investments in renewable resources grew ten-fold in three years to $1.5 billion annually, its income generated for the U.S. federal budget grew, its portfolio nearly doubled, and it ranked at the top of the federal government’s employee viewpoint rankings.
-She instituted major reforms across all the agency’s operations to build a first-rate, global financial institution.
+Ms. Littlefield most recently served under U.S. President Barack Obama as President and CEO of the Overseas Private Investment Corporation (OPIC), the U.S. government’s development finance institution.
+In this role, she managed OPIC’s $24 billion portfolio of financing and insurance to support private investment in more than 100 developing countries.
+Under Ms. Littlefield’s leadership, OPIC’s commitments to investments in renewable resources grew tenfold in three years to $1.5 billion annually, its portfolio doubled, and it ranked at the top of the federal government’s employee viewpoint rankings.
+She instituted major reforms across the agency’s operations to build a first-rate, global financial institution.

-Earlier in her career, Ms. Littlefield spent 17 years at JP Morgan, in New York, Paris and London.
-She served as JP Morgan’s Managing Director in charge of capital markets and financing across Africa, the Middle East, Eastern & Central Europe, and Russia and the former Soviet Union.
-Prior to that she was the head debt trader for these regions and served as a Director of investment banking based in Paris.
+Earlier in her career, Ms. Littlefield spent 17 years at JP Morgan, in New York, Paris, and London.
+She served as JP Morgan’s Managing Director in charge of capital markets and financing across Africa, the Middle East, Eastern and Central Europe, and the former Soviet Union.
+Prior to that, she was the head debt trader for these regions and served as a director of investment banking based in Paris.

-From 1988 until 1990, Ms. Littlefield lived and worked independently in West and Central Africa, setting up local microfinance institutions.
+From 1988 to 1990, Ms. Littlefield lived and worked independently in West and Central Africa, setting up local microfinance institutions.